binh748/animation-regression/README.md

 ## Lessons Learned

-Both my models did not perform well as measured by mean absolute errors that were in the tens of millions of dollars.
-Here are the lessons that I learned, which have helped me improve my subsequent Metis projects.
+My regression models did not perform well.
+The mean absolute errors for both models were in the tens of millions of dollars.
+This project taught me a number of lessons, which have helped me improve my subsequent Metis projects.

 1. Think carefully about what data I need to scrape beforehand since re-scraping data can take a long time.
 2. Do error analysis throughout the modeling process, not at the very end.
 3. Find additional/better data sources if the data source I'm working with is inadequate.